dmorton714/weather/README.md

 <h1> <b>Project scope </b></h1>

 I started with the question, can you see a global warming trend from the 1950's to now?
-I downloaded the daily average high and low temps from https://www.noaa.gov/.
+I downloaded the daily average, high, and low temps from https://www.noaa.gov/.
-Then I started brainstorming how I wanted to use the data.
-I decided that averaging the decades per month would be a great way to see the data without being overwhelming.
-I was surprised that you are able to see a bit of a warming trend.
-Even though it is a small rise, it is a rise.
-I also graphed the hottest and coldest months to see what it looks like over the decades.
-It seems pretty consistent.
+<li>Then I started brainstorming how I wanted to use the data.</li>
+<ls> It was determined that averaging the decades per month would be a great way to see the data without being overwhelming.</li>
+<li> I was surprised that you are able to see a bit of a warming trend.
+Even though it is a small rise, it is a rise. </li>
+<li> I also graphed the hottest and coldest months to see what it looks like over the decades.
+It seems pretty consistent.</li>

 <h1><b>Data project requirements:</b></h1>